View frequently asked questions by topic. For suggested questions, please contact federalupdates@illinois.edu.

 The changing federal and national landscape has resulted in a public spotlight on certain research efforts.
 As a result, it is possible that research, education and outreach efforts in your units may attract undesired attention.
 We want to ensure you have the resources and support needed to navigate any challenges.
 You can access Trolling and Doxxing Resources for Faculty located on the Provost’s Office website.
 Department heads can also work with your college administration to provide support as described on this website for executive officers.

-Why is the university engaged in legal action against the Department of Energy’s proposed 15% F&A rate cap?
+Why is the university engaged in legal actions against proposed F&A rate caps?

 Access